Integrated Community Nursing

 of research classed as world-leading, internationally excellent or recognised internationally (REF 2021)

-Our events are a good way to see what it’s like to study at UWS.
+Our events and information sessions are a good way to see what it’s like to study at UWS.
 They're the perfect chance to hear more from the UWS team and ask any questions.
+We have both on campus and online events throughout the year.

-Join a UWS EventWe welcome Scottish, UK and international students and consider all applicants on an individual basis.
+Join a Postgraduate EventWe welcome Scottish, UK and international students and consider all applicants on an individual basis.

 Don’t worry if your qualifications are not listed here, we take a range of factors into account when assessing your application and are happy to consider other alternative combinations of qualifications and experience